-That encourages the smaller $C_{batch}$ sizes.
-This prevent the model from relying on too many channels to make a prediction.
-Then, the $C_{batch}$ signals are randomly sampled for each observation (with replacement if $C_{batch} > C_{\mathcal{D}}$).
-Only a subset of the channels is used.
-This acts as regularization because it reduces the dependency of the network to specific channels and channel order.
+This encouraged smaller $C_{batch}$ sizes, which prevented the model from relying on too many channels to make a prediction.
+Then, we randomly sampled $C_{batch}$ channels for each observation with replacement if $C_{batch} > C_{\mathcal{D}}$.
+We used only a subset of the channels.
+This sampling method acted as regularization because it reduced the dependency of the network on specific channels and channel order.